 Motorola use a 5 MPixel camera in the Moto G with some clever software.
 Pictures are okay; I'm going to write that they're mediocre but I am spoiled by the high end cameras available these days.
 Like the Nexus 5 I've just reviewed, you wouldn't be buying the Moto G for the camera.

 Motorola have given the Moto G a noise cancelling secondary microphone to help call voice quality.
 In use, I've found the device to be a little too bass-heavy for my tastes and it's a little harder for me to use compared with the Nexus 5 but there isn't so much in it.

-When it comes to using the Moto G for productivity duties, it's a very good device.
+When it comes to using the Moto G for productivity duties, it's “good enough” device.
 Solid battery life and a reasonably spacious, high resolution screen makes for a great device for email, messaging, social media and calling.
 It's fast enough to keep up with everything I've thrown at it even if it doesn't have quite the speed of the last two Nexus devices.
-Combine this with a water resistant coating and the Moto G struggles is with limited internal storage, as 5 GB does not so very far.
+Where the Moto G struggles is with limited internal storage, as 5 GB does not so very far.

 Are there any disadvantages to a device that is approximately half the cost of the Nexus 5 but easily greater than half as good?
 Apart from the storage situation, no. If you absolutely must have more space for applications, pictures, music and videos, then it's a deal breaker.
 Otherwise, that Motorola can offer smartphone so much for so little cash is fantastic.
 This may be the Android ‘phone that changes the market forever.